 All Lowe’s stores throughout the United States use the Holoroom platform to fulfill the customer’s biggest need: the desire to see a completed remodelling project even before the actual work begins.

 Since 2006, Tom’s has maintained its identity as a shoe and accessories company that helps the less fortunate.
-The company recently launched its VR flagship store in Venice California, and through the store, the company targets to drive home its core values.
+The company recently launched its VR flagship store in Venice California, and through the store, the company aims to drive home its core values.

 The strategy majorly focused on getting people immersed in the journey of the company to reach out to that needy person in a small village in Peru.
 Thanks to this, Tom’s effectively communicated its mission and core values, based on the pledge that for every purchase made, the company helps the needy.